PolyMorphic Systems

 PolyMorphic Systems was a manufacturer of microcomputer boards and systems based on the S-100 bus.
-Their products included the Poly-88 and the System 8813.
+Their products included the Poly 88 and the floppy disk-based System 8813.
 The company was incorporated in California in 1976 as Interactive Products Corporation d/b/a PolyMorphic Systems.
 It was initially based in Goleta, then Santa Barbara, California.

 S-100 boards

 PolyMorphic Systems' first products were several interface boards based on the then-popular S-100 bus.
 These were compatible with other microcomputers such as the Altair 8800 and IMSAI 8080.
 The first was an A/D and D/A converter board.
 This was followed by a video terminal interface (VTI) card which became the primary display device for their systems.
 Later board-level products included CPU, RAM, and disk controller cards.